Course in oxy-acetylene, plasma and electric torch cutting

 Who may have taken a course on torch cutting?

 Our ERGON centre encourages anyone who meets the two necessary conditions to take part in the course:

-Our course ERGON will enable all participants to be adequately prepared to take up this demanding position.
+Our course will enable all participants to be adequately prepared to undertake this demanding position.

 What will you learn on the course?

 In addition to first aid information, after the ERGON course you will also learn a great deal of information on topics such as:

 - information on technical supervision,